WEi

+Name

+The group's name, WEi, combines the words "We" and "I", meaning that we are one and will make music as one.

 History

 Pre-debut

-Daehyeon and Donghan were contestants on the Mnet reality survival show Produce 101 Season 2.
-Donghan finished in 29th place, and Daehyeon in 83rd place.
-After the show, Donghan debuted in JBJ, while Daehyeon debuted in Rainz.
+Jang Dae-hyeon and Kim Dong-han were contestants on the Mnet reality survival show Produce 101 Season 2.
+Donghan finished in 29th place, and Jang in 83rd place.
+After the show, Donghan debuted in JBJ, while Jang debuted in Rainz.
 Both groups were active for a period of time and each eventually disbanded in 2018.
-Donghan and Daehyeon then made their solo debuts in June 2018 and July 2019 respectively.
+Donghan and Jang then made their solo debuts in June 2018 and July 2019, respectively.

-Seokhwa was a YG Entertainment trainee who participated in YG Treasure Box, but did not make it into the show's final debut lineup.
+Kang Seok-hwa was a YG Entertainment trainee who participated in YG Treasure Box, but did not make it into the show's final debut lineup.

-Yongha and Junseo were contestants in Under Nineteen and both became members of the debut lineup, finishing in 6th and 9th place respectively.
+Yoo Yong-ha and Kim Jun-seo were contestants in Under Nineteen and both became members of the debut lineup, finishing in 6th and 9th place, respectively.
 They debuted as members of 1the9 on April 13, 2019, and officially disbanded as a group on August 8, 2020.

-Yohan and Seokhwa were contestants in Produce X 101.
+Kim Yo-han and Kang were contestants in Produce X 101.
 Yohan represented Oui Entertainment, despite having only three months of training beforehand.
-Seokhwa competed as an individual trainee and was eliminated after finishing in 35th place.
-He signed with Oui Entertainment a month later, under Yohan's recommendation.
+Kang competed as an individual trainee and was eliminated after finishing in 35th place.
+He then signed with Oui a month later, under Yohan's recommendation.
 Yohan finished in 1st place, and debuted as a member and the center of X1 on August 27, 2019.
 However, X1 disbanded on January 6, 2020, due to the Mnet vote manipulation investigation.

 2020–2021: Debut with Identity series

-The group was announced in May 2020 by Oui Entertainment, through individual profile videos, under the temporary name OUIBOYS.
+The group was announced in May 2020 by Oui, through individual profile videos, under the temporary name OuiBoys.
 The group's name was later announced to be WEi.
 They debuted with their first EP Identity: First Sight on October 5, 2020, with the lead single "Twilight".

 On February 24, 2021, WEi returned with their second EP Identity: Challenge and its lead single "All Or Nothing".

 On June 9, WEi released their third EP Identity: Action and its lead single "Bye Bye Bye".

 On October 1, WEi released the promotional single "Starry Night (Prod.
 Dress)" through Universe Music for the mobile application, Universe.